informarte/yuck/README.md

 * regular
 * table

-For the following global MiniZinc constraints, the standard decompositions are suitable for local search:
+Yuck provides dedicated neighbourhoods for the following global MiniZinc constraints:

-* all_equal
-* decreasing
-* element
-* increasing
-* knapsack
+* all_different
-* network_flow, network_flow_cost
+* inverse

 When used as a FlatZinc interpreter, Yuck proceeds as follows: